SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ThreePillarsOfSpec/ThreePillarsOfSpec.md

 ### About presenter on a model

 It is frequent that you want to open a presenter on a given object such as your list of todo items.
-In that case, you would like the sub-presenters (list, text,..) get initialized based on the object that you passed.
+In that case, you would like the subpresenters (list, text,..) get initialized based on the object that you passed.
 For example, you may want to get all the items in your basket.

 However, simply instantiating a presenter using the message `new` and passing the object will not work because the messages such as `initializePresenters` will be already sent.